smbjorklund/media_update/README.txt

     bin/site-drush vset uib_test_dir test-hf

 and then run 'migrate-import' once more.
+To migrate all data run:

+    bin/site-drush vset uib_test_dir ALL

 To see what kind of data is available for import you might run: